 National ITS Standards

-Back to top
+Return to top ↑

 Growth of ITS Deployment

-Back to top
+Return to top ↑

 Future Vision for ITS

-Back to top
+Return to top ↑

 The ePrimer is organized in a series of modules that address key ITS concepts and applications.
 The modules were written by a team of ITS practitioners, and each focuses on a specific aspect of ITS.
 The individual authors were selected as subject matter experts, and each brings his or her experience, perspective, and approach to the module topics.
 For that reason, the modules vary somewhat in level of detail, depth of discussion, and writing style.
 It is hoped that these differences enhance the overall product and reflect the authors’ experience.

 Each module provides specific learning objectives, an introduction to the module topic, and topical discussions developed to introduce ITS to university students and transportation professionals.
 The modules incorporate multimedia resources that provide topic-related examples, training materials, case studies, or other linked media.
-This current module provides an introduction to ITS and an overview of the ePrimer.
+This current module provides an introduction to ITS and an overview of the ITS ePrimer.
 Subsequent modules of the ePrimer present various aspects and applications of ITS in managing surface transportation systems.
 The following is a brief description of the modules:

 Module 2.
 Systems Engineering